chandureddys/Spring-MVC/README.md

 Saving data into DB using hibernatetemplate the data which is coming from UI

-Spring 4.3.6
+MVC:Spring 4.3.6
-Tomcat 8.5
+Server:Apache Tomcat 8.5
-Hibernate5
+ORM: Hibernate5
-MYsql
+DB:MYsql
+Build:Maven

 Mysql tables used for this project: